shivamm691/metric/README.md

 # Using spring tool suite  or any other ide(with spring tools support):

-    1> download or clone files from git https://github.com/shivamm691/metric) to your local repo or dir
+download or clone files from [git](https://github.com/shivamm691/metric) to your local repo or dir

-      2>install jdk8 or above in your system
+    1>install jdk8 or above in your system

-      3> open all file in ide
+    2> open all file in ide

-      4> slect name of jrk file in target dir
+    3> slect name of jrk file in target dir

-      5> open cmd/gitbash  to the current dir
+    4> open cmd/gitbash  to the current dir

-      6>use command "java -jar <jar file name> " in cmd
+    5>use command "java -jar <jar file name> " in cmd

-      7>open postmen to check GET AND POST requset
+    6>open postmen to check GET AND POST requset